mantidproject/documents/Project-Management/TechnicalSteeringCommittee/reports/MaintenanceTasks.md

 1. header analysis (e.g. [include what you use](http://www.mantidproject.org/IWYU) and CLion) - Limited to 2 man days [#12627](https://github.com/mantidproject/mantid/issues/12627) (Stuart)
 2. Remove [stale branches](https://github.com/mantidproject/mantid/branches/stale) after checking with developers which ones they still need.
 (Stuart)
 2. Explore ways to reduce number of recursive includes in `Algorithm.h` with desire of speeding up builds (Fede) - ~~[#15246](https://github.com/mantidproject/mantid/issues/15246)~~, [#15319](https://github.com/mantidproject/mantid/issues/15319)
-1. Look at addressing issues shown up by [clang-tidy](http://builds.mantidproject.org/view/Static%20Analysis/job/clang_tidy).
-Someone needs to look through the issues and first prioritize what we look at, potentially see what the `autofix` can do for us.
-(Steve)
-   1. Split [performance-unnecessary-value-param](https://github.com/mantidproject/mantid/tree/performance-unnecessary-value-param) branch into smaller pieces and assign to pool
-      1. Check whether it's acceptable to pass a pointer (nullable) or a reference (not null) instead of a `shared_ptr`.
-23. Top level code re-org decided at 2016 developer meetings [design](https://github.com/mantidproject/documents/pull/11) (Martyn)
 1. move functions currently using `boost::tokenizer` to `Mantid::Kernel::StringTokenizer` [#15285](https://github.com/mantidproject/mantid/issues/15285) (Anton)
   2. clang-tidy's `google-runtime-references` check may help us find more.
 7. Are there places where std::array (size known at compile time)  is more appropriate than std::vector (size known only at runtime)?[#15291](https://github.com/mantidproject/mantid/issues/15291) (Raquel)